gofireflyio/toolbox/aws-integration-leftover-cleanup-cfn/README.md

 # AWS Firefly Resources Cleanup

-This repository contains AWS CloudFormation templates and Lambda functions for cleaning up Firefly-related AWS resources across all regions in your AWS account.
+This repository contains an AWS CloudFormation template for deploying a Lambda function that cleans up Firefly-related AWS resources across all regions in your AWS account.

 ## Overview

-The cleanup process handles the following resources:
+The cleanup process automatically removes the following resources:
 - EventBridge (CloudWatch Events) rules with prefix `firefly-events-*` across all enabled regions
 - IAM role named `invoke-firefly-remote-event-bus`
 - IAM policies with prefix `firefly-readonly-InvokeFireflyEventBusPolicy`